 Independent benchmarks complicate the picture further.
 Document AI performs adequately on standard header fields (vendor name, invoice number, dates, totals) but shows measurable weakness on line-item extraction compared to tools purpose-built for invoice processing.
 For teams whose workflows depend on complete, accurate line-item data, that gap matters.

-What follows is a vendor-neutral practitioner evaluation: what the Invoice Parser actually returns, how accurate it is under independent testing, what production use really requires, and whether it is the right choice for your use case.
+What follows is a practitioner evaluation: what the Invoice Parser returns, how it performs under independent testing, what production use requires, and when another extraction approach is a better fit.

 What the Invoice Parser Returns: Fields, Confidence Scores, and Gaps